UoB-COMSM0110/2024-group-9/README.md

 ### Qualitative

 We carried out a think-aloud evaluation two weeks before the game demo session, so that we would be able implement some improvements based on the feedback received.
-X [update] participants played the game while thinking aloud, and generally liked the game but generated some very constructive criticism.
+Five participants played the game while thinking aloud, and generally liked the game but generated some very constructive criticism.

-The positive feedback can be distilled into these four themes:
+The positive feedback can be distilled into these five themes:

 - The menus, text and highlighting work well.
+- Being able to choose which keys to use was really positive.
 - Basic physics seem good and feel natural.
 - Levels are varied and intuitive.
 - The weather effects are fun.